 - Homework: Homework will be done in WebAssign.
 It will count for 100 points or about 12% of you grade.
 Proficiency in mathematics comes only with frequent practice.
 Attending classes and completing homework assignments on time is especially important in accomplishing this goal. - 2.
-Friday Quizzes: Friday is Quiz Day.
+Friday Quizzes & Exams: Friday is Quiz or Exam Day.
 There will be a short quiz posted in WebAssign each Friday (see tentative course schedule below) based on the homework assignments and class discussions for the week.
 Weeks for which an Exam has been scheduled will not have quizzes.
 If you have done all of the homework, attended class and paid attention, you will be very well prepared.
 The lowest two quiz grades will be discarded (best five out of seven).
 No make-ups for quizzes.
-The total of five quizzes will count 100 points. - 3.
-Exams: There will be three exams and a cumulative final (see schedule below for dates).
+The total of five quizzes will count 100 points.

+- 3. Exams: There will be three exams and a cumulative final (see schedule below for dates).
 If you miss an exam, you must schedule a make-up within one week.
-Each exam counts 100 points.

-- 4. Projects: There will be two required class homework projects/Labs.
+Each exam counts 100 points. - 4.
+Projects: There will be two required class homework projects/Labs.
 Together, projects will count 100 points. - 5.
 Lucy Tuesday: A regularly scheduled event at the beginning of each Tuesday class - 6.
 Mindful Meditation: A 20-minute activity each week.
 Approach this with an open mind.
 It will provide you with tools for stress reduction and improved focus for the rest of your life. - 7.
-Extra Credit Points: There will be in class opportunities for extra credit, stay tuned and be there.
+Extra Credit Points: There will be in class opportunities for extra credit, stay tuned and be there. - 8.
+Grade Summaries: Your grades will be managed and maintained in WebAssign.
+You will be able to view your current grade any time within the online WebAssign System.

-8. Point Distribution
+9. Point Distribution